aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 	}
 	```

-	Photo wit no faces in it:
+	Photo with no faces in it:

 	```JSON
 	{